0chain/zboxcli/README.md

   to lock all tokens, or spread across all the allocations blobbers automatically.
 * If the user does not have a pre-existing read pool, then the smart-contract creates one.

+ Anyone can lock tokens with a write pool attached an allocation.
+These tokens can be used to pay for the allocation updates and min lock demand as needed.

 | Parameter     | Required | Description                       | default | Valid values |
 |---------------|----------|-----------------------------------|---------|--------------|